-All applicants are encouraged to review the Council of Ontario Faculties of Medicine Policy Document entitled Essential Skills and Abilities Required for the Study of Medicine.
+All applicants are encouraged to review the Council of Ontario Faculties of Medicine Policy Document entitled Essential Skills and Abilities Required for the Study of Medicine. and the McMaster Policy on Communicable Diseases and Occupational Health prior to application to the MD Program.

 Please note that the admission policy is reviewed annually and the admission requirements from the previous year may not apply.
 Because of the nature of the selection procedures, deadlines are strictly enforced.
 All relevant documentation must be provided by the specified deadlines.
 Applicants must follow the instructions precisely.